 - Kidney damage and in severe cases kidney failure

-When making a compensation award or settlement, the specific symptoms an injured Claimant is experiencing will be considered, along with their impact on the individual's life.
+When your compensation is calculated, your specific symptoms will be considered, along with their impact on your life and ability to work.

 Linking retroperitoneal fibrosis to an asbestos-related injury claim